thomaslevesque/Hamlet/README.md

 > “To be, or not to be, that is the question”

-Hamlet is a small .NET library that provides a simple option type, as well as some extension methods for use with Linq.
+Hamlet is a small .NET library that provides a simple option type, common operations for working with options (map, bind, filter...), as well as some extension methods for using Linq syntax on options.

 An option type is useful to represent the presence or absence of a value.
 In C#, `null` is often used for that purpose, but it has some issues: